JaxTurboNerd/P-3-W-B/README.md

 5. Zero Fuel Weight, Gross Weight and CG are calculated automatically!
 6. Select the flight profile for the flight
 7. Save the flight's information if needed!

+### Features I would like to Add:
+* The ability to select a saved flight profile, then have that flight's data loaded into the applicable screen (LRT or AEW) so the user can easily modify a saved flight.
+Basically, incorporate update functions of Core Data into the app.